Engage with current thinking and practice in HE. We provide individual tutor support and access to a wide community of practice for all career stages.

-The course is also accredited by the Higher Education Academy (HEA).
-If you are a member of staff at the University of Dundee this means that you will gain professional recognition.
-If you are taking this course as an external participant, you will able to apply directly to the HEA for professional recognition.
+The course is also accredited by Advance HE.
+If you are a member of staff at the University of Dundee this means that you will gain professional recognition as an Associate Fellow or Fellow of the Higher Education Academy, accredited by Advance HE.
+If you are taking this course as an external participant, you will able to use your learning on the course to apply directly to Advance HE for professional recognition.

-The programme is delivered primarily online, with an Orientation Day for Associate Module entry.
-We will provide you with individual tutor support and access to a community of practice.
+The course is delivered primarily online, with an Orientation Day at the start of each module.
+We will provide you with individual tutor support, access to a community of practice and discipline-based mentoring.
 You will also be able to draw upon your everyday practice and experiences to aid your learning.

 This course has a strong student-centred focus.
 You will see this in the curriculum content but also in the tailored approach to your studies.
 You will develop a personal learning journey, with the support of your tutor, suited to your career stage and practice context.
-This means that you can select the topics you would like to study and create a programme that meets your own professional development needs.
+This means that in completing the full Certificate you can select the topics you would like to study that meet your own professional development needs.